sharu725/cards/_posts/2019-04-03-copying-files-into-a-container.md

 ***

 Sometimes volumes do not work and you have to copy things into the container.
 Really!
-You must be wondering, _"How does a technology that everyone uses, doesn’t work?!”_.
+You must be wondering, _"how does a technology that everyone uses, doesn’t work?!”_.

 Okay, okay, I know this is looking like those stories of "works on my machine" inverted.
 But let me explain, earlier this year I was working with a temporary computer.
 Unfortunately, I did not have administrator powers of that computer, which prevented me from doing certain things, including giving Docker permission to share volumes with the Windows file system.